AnandGokhale/CS6790_Project/README.md

 # Structure
+The final Project report is in the file cs6790_report.pdf

 A python implementation of [[1]](#1) is provided in the <code>rt-svo</code> folder.

 The <code>s-dso</code> folder contains a modified version of the Stereo DSO [[2]](#2) implementation here : https://github.com/JingeTu/StereoDSO